seveibar/jac-format/README.md

   - 4. null
   - 5. a number
   - 7. a JSON array
 - Columns right of the "path" column are applied in order from left to right.
 Each row creates an object.
-This object is then set at the path of the first column.
+This object is then set at the path of the first column. (except in [column-first mode](#column-first-mode))
 - A path can be traversed with either square bracket notation or dot notation
 - In dot notation, the usage of a number indicates the index of an array (`a["1"].0` is equivalent to `a["1"][0]`)
 - If an array has undefined values, those values are set to `null`